muhabutt/rest-api/README.md

 ### Things to do before calling the api's

 - Create .env file copy .exampleENV file and change variables according to your needs.
-- Create tests/.env file copy .examoleENV file and change variables accoring to your needs. this is testing environments.
+- Create tests/.env file copy .exampleENV file and change variables according to your needs. this is testing environments.
 - PHP character set should be UTF-8.
-- PHP memory_limit=4G or more, when running command for importing .dat file into database.
+- PHP memory_limit=default or more, when running command for importing .dat file into database.
-- MYSql max_allowed_packet=524288000, when running command for importing .dat file into database.
+- MYSql max_allowed_packet=default, when running command for importing .dat file into database.
-- Composer instal, to install PHPUnit, symfony/console
+- Composer install, or composer update, to install PHPUnit, symfony/console

 ### Folder structure and description
 ``` html